-With full of determination and wonderful goals, the following list will be your sidekick best friend for all future auditions in the real world.
-Every actor learns each day how to sharpen their skills or how to master the classical English language.
+With full of determination and beautiful goals, the following list will be your sidekick and best friend for all future auditions in the real world.
+Every actor learns how to sharpen their skills or master the classical English language each day.

 Check out these essential tips to bring the extra sparkling touch to your appealing acting career, topping up all the texts from now on!

-Following that same note, make sure the entire text is fully understood before even diving into the learning process.
+Following that same note, ensure the entire text is fully understood before diving into the learning process.
 Why?
 Because it will simply be much easier to remember it if the text is completely clear.
-When doing the text analysis, some of the older English may not be perceived, that’s normal, don’t panic!
-Look in a dictionary and put down the regular word used nowadays instead on a blank page across the text and paraphrase the essential message.
-This fabulous secret is fascinating!
+Some of the older English may not be perceived when doing the text analysis.
+That’s normal, don’t panic!
+Look in a dictionary and put down the common word used nowadays instead on a blank page across the text and paraphrase the vital message.
+This incredible secret is fascinating!
 Try it, it works, and the public will observe effortless work.

 Believe in the Verbs

-During the study of the text, hunt for the verbs, there are crucial to the text or the objective of the story told.
+During the study of the text, hunt for the verbs that are crucial to the text or the story’s objective.
 In fact, without them, the sentence wouldn’t exist.
 These action verbs drive the scene and help make sense of the plot.
-Going back to the early stages of life, it is noticeable when children combine verbs together to communicate.
+Returning to the early stages of life, it is noticeable when children combine verbs to communicate.
 With age, a more conceived language applies.
-Like growing up, building a house, or during a performance, everyone has the ability to add on the words, as if spontaneously communicating in order to be captivating.
+Like growing up, building a house, or during a performance, everyone can add on the words, as if spontaneously communicating to be captivating.

 Iambic Pentameter Is the Key Score

 That remarkable technique used by thousands of actors is palpable in Shakespeare’s plays and sonnets.
 What does it mean?
-It purely follows the heartbeat when telling the words on the page.
-When reading the text for the first time, or during a table read, tap the right hand when speaking, the rhythm will find itself.
+It purely follows the heartbeat when saying the words on the page.
+When reading the text for the first time or during a table read, tap the right hand when speaking, and the rhythm will find itself.
 An unstressed syllable said lower and quieter, then a stressed syllable said higher and longer:

 ‘If music be the food of love, play on.’–Twelfth Night